jrusso1020/anakin/content/blog/one-year-of-elixir/index.md

 ## The Things I Miss From Ruby

 That being said, there are still a lot of good things about Ruby and some things I miss.
-These are probably the biggest two things I’ve really missed over the past year.
+These are probably the biggest two things I've really missed over the past year.

 ### The Community and Resources

 Personally, the greatest thing about Ruby is the massive community and resources around it.
 Ruby started in 1995 whereas Elixir is a lot newer, being initially released in 2011.
 Ruby and Ruby on Rails have gained massive user bases and because of this have a huge number of resources.
 One of the best things about Ruby is the fact that there will almost always be a library(gem) for what you want to do and they generally are well maintained.
 On top of that there's a plethora of tutorials and resources to learn Ruby.
 A big pain point with Elixir is the smaller community and lack of open source libraries.
 Although there are a lot of learning resources for new Elixir developers.
 There's also a lot of great libraries built by the core Elixir team for most needs, but there's still not a lot of libraries in comparison to other languages.
-At Brex, we have needed to write a number of internal Elixir libraries for our specific needs or for third party services which don’t have an SDK in Elixir.
+At Brex, we have needed to write a number of internal Elixir libraries for our specific needs or for third party services which don't have an SDK in Elixir.
 A couple of other issues are that a lot of Elixir libraries aren't well maintained and go dormant often or are maintained by a single maintainer which makes it hard to get updates in a timely manner.
 That being said Elixir is still a fairly young language and with its continued growth hopefully it will improve.

 ### Monkey Patching